objwww/ACS--HAR/README.md

 ## Installation
 To start up, you need to install some packages.
 Our implementation is based on PyTorch.
 We recommend using conda to create the environment and install dependencies and all the requirements are listed in `environment3090.yml`.
+## Datasets
+A total of six datasets are used, and this repository utilizes four datasets: UCI-HAR, WISDM, mHealth, and UCI-HAPT.
+For the PAMAP2 and USC-HAD datasets, you can download the raw datasets from the official websites, and then preprocess the datasets further using the scripts in the data_process folder within the data directory.
+The command is as follows:`python pamap_preprocess.py`
 ## Training
 After the environment and the datasets are configured.
 You can run the code as follows: